drburke3/FastMagnitudeComparator/README.md

 The anticipated usage is to compare an incoming value to a pre-determined threshold (or range) locally, therefore it should compact and fast since it will be replicated many thousands of times.

-This component is based upon well-documented Clint Cole (Digilent) bit-sliced expandable, structural code re-expressed in AND-INV format to target optimized ABC9 AIG graph synthesis in OpenLane. https://www.realdigital.org/doc/a39d855f71772426c968c0151112b476
+This component is based upon well-documented Clint Cole (Digilent) bit-sliced expandable, structural code re-expressed in AND-INV format to target optimized ABC9 AIG graph synthesis in OpenLane2. https://www.realdigital.org/doc/a39d855f71772426c968c0151112b476

 ## Implementation